India Stamp Details

 The first stamps issued in India were the “Scinde Dawks”, authorised for use only in Sind Province by the British Commissioner.
 However, the first India stamps for use throughout the entire country were issued during October 1854.
 The 3 different values being the subject of careful study by generations of philatelists.
 In addition, the rarest India stamps include the 1854 4 anna with the blue head of Queen Victoria inverted within the red frame.
 Also, the 1948 10r Gandhi stamp with “Official” overprint, both important in world philately.
 Considered the ‘jewel in the crown’ of the British Empire, India enjoyed the work of De La Rues best designers and engravers until the mid 1920s.
-As a result, outstanding stamps were printed plus essays, trials and proofs are known.
+As a result, many outstanding stamps were printed plus many essays, trials and proofs are known.